Thursday, May 31, 2012

 -cpf

-Theres Always Time: Get Us off The Rollercaoster
+There is Always Time: Get Us off The Rollercoaster

 PART V

-With the looming appointment days away I did my best to relieve our stress.
+With the looming appointment days away, I did my best to relieve our stress.
 We would go out to dinner and catch a movie.
-All the while, it was in the back of our mind, yet we never spoke of it.
+It was in our minds, yet we never spoke of it.
 I was getting so frustrated with the medical message boards on the internet that I stopped reading them all together.
-There are so many people with different reasons why their gestational sac wasn’t developing, that it was hard to pin point what the hell our problem was...
+There are so many people with different reasons why their gestational sac wasn't developing that it was hard to pinpoint what the hell our problem was...

-I would never recommend anyone to review those internet messaging boards, there is just no way to know what is going on in an individuals body.
-Instead of Googling “Sac not developing” I should have Googled “hope.”
-Because that is really all your looking for among the feed of lines that people place on those sites.
+I would never recommend that anyone review those internet messaging boards; there is just no way to know what is going on in an individual's body.
+Instead of Googling "Sac not developing," I should have Googled "hope."
+That is all you are looking for among the feed of lines that people place on those sites.

-A few days prior to our appointment the doctors office would call Mimie with her blood results from the blood that was drawn the week before.
+A few days before our appointment, the doctor's office would call Mimie with her blood results from the blood drawn the week before.

-"We can have a D & C procedure, which is a surgical procedure that is essentially an abortion =( or we can wait for a miscarriage to just happen @ any point when the body figures out the pregnancy isn’t viable…I didn’t go to work yesterday b/c [because] I thought id have a call about the blood work.
-I told my boss I am waiting for the call.
-She said if I cant be in by noon to take a TO day.
-Finally rhe doc called @ 5:25 pm yesterday w/my blood results.
+"We can have a D & C procedure, which is a surgical procedure that is essentially an abortion =( or we can wait for a miscarriage to just happen @ any point when the body figures out the pregnancy isn't viable…I didn't go to work yesterday b/c [because] I thought I'd have a call about the blood work.
+I told my boss I was waiting for the call.
+She said if I can't be in by noon take a TO day.
+Finally, the doc called @ 5:25 PM yesterday with w/my blood results.
 He said the HCG level was good, @ 13,000.
 Good what?
-I didn’t understand.
+I didn't understand.
 I asked what week would I be in @ 13,000 and he said 6.
-He said more than likely it’s a miscarriage due to the irregular shape (per the tech) sac and 120 yolk sac.”
+He said more than likely it's a miscarriage due to the irregular shape (per the tech) sac and 120 yolk sac."

-Finally the day had arrived it was he following Friday after we found out that the Gestation Sac was not a circumference.
+Finally, the day had arrived.
+It was the following Friday after we found out that the Gestation Sac was not a circumference.
 We were on pins and needles.
-Amazing how stressed you can feel about something that is not in your control.
-I think that only adds to it.
+Amazing how stressed you can feel about something beyond your control.
+That only adds to it.

-We enter into the same room we were in last time.
-Mimie assumes her same position.
-I am to the left of her and the technician is to her right, looking at the screen as she begins her ultra sound.
+We entered the same room we had been in the previous time.
+Mimie assumes the same position.
+I am to her left, and the technician is to her right, looking at the screen as she begins her ultrasound.

 Mimie and I smile.
-I close my eyes and breath in deep.
-I’m hoping good things for Mimie because I don’t want her to feel sad anymore.
-We need this, she needs this.
+I close my eyes and breathe in deep.
+I'm hoping for good things for Mimie because I don't want her to feel sad anymore.
+We need this.
+She needs this.

-“I think this is the heartbeat” she says as she broadcast the thumping sound on the speakers that are installed in the sonogram machine.
-“You think” I ask, the whole time I’m wondering where the fuck she was trained at?
+"I think this is the heartbeat," she says as she broadcasts the thumping sound on the speakers that are installed in the sonogram machine.
+"You think," I ask; the whole time, I wonder where she was trained?

 Referring to the blood passing through the heart.

-The sonogram is a device that sends ultra sound waves into the body that in turn, returns an image to the screen for viewing.
-It’s a good non evasive procedure that doesn’t require cutting into the body to view an illness.
-As the heart beats in the fetus the ultra sound returns the image back, like a candle it is seen as it flickers.
+The sonogram is a device that sends ultrasound waves into the body that, in turn, returns an image to the screen for viewing.
+It's a suitable, non-evasive procedure that doesn't require cutting into the body to view an illness.
+As the heart beats in the fetus, the ultrasound returns the image like a candle; it is seen as it flickers.

-Without much confidence in our technician we leave, but not before she tells us to make another appointment for the Monday after next.
-So for the third week in a row we will be retuning to view the young seed that doesn’t seem to want to grow.
+We leave with little confidence in our technician, but not before she tells us to make another appointment for the Monday after next.
+So, for the third week in a row, we will be returning to view the young seed that seems to need more time to grow.
+And we need more hope, but we have been here before.
+I know there isn't a damn thing we can do.
+We are doomed.
+Deep down, I am sad for her.
+Am I putting too much pressure on her to conceive?

-Mimie nodded her head in agreement, “I know.
-The yes its good fetus, no it's a bad fetus is crazy."
+Mimie nodded her head in agreement, "I know.
+Yes, it's a good fetus.
+No, it's a bad fetus.
+It is crazy."

-Even though we weren’t on hundred percent sure this was a successful pregnancy there was still hope since the sac had formed into a circle, a fetal pole was seen and there was a possible heartbeat offering us a “flicker” of hope.
-We decided we would go to breakfast and enjoy what little good news we received.
+Even though we weren't one hundred percent sure this was a successful pregnancy, there was still hope since the sac had formed into a circle, a fetal pole was seen, and there was a possible heartbeat offering us a "flicker" of hope.
+We decided to go to breakfast and enjoy the little good news we received.

-We went to the mall that was just down the street from the doctors office.
+We went to the mall just down the street from the doctor's office.
 Inside the mall is a small restaurant that has a pretty good breakfast.
-It wasn’t too crowded for a Friday and we were able to sit right down.
+It was quiet for a Friday, and we could sit right down.

 "So what did you think?" picking Mimie's brain about the appointment.

-Mimie ordered a water and for myself I had an orange juice.
-There was Starbucks in the mall so we would get our latte fix after we finished breakfast.
+Mimie ordered water, and I had an orange juice.
+The mall had a Starbucks, so we would get our latte fix after breakfast.

 "I think we just made our doctor appointment too early.
 Maybe we should have waited a few weeks."
 Mimie said, resuming our conversation after our waitress left.

-It’s true.
+It's true.
 This emotional rollercoaster was taking a toll on us both.
-There is only so many times you can ride it before you start getting motion sickness.
-And then finally, just throwing up.
+There are only so many times you can ride it before getting motion sickness.
+And then, finally, just throwing up.

-I think we were both ready to get out of this amusement ride line and never return.
-It wasn’t fun anymore.
+We were both ready to leave this amusement ride line and never return.
+It wasn't fun anymore.

-We’d think about how all the reckless people in the world, who can get pregnant, but yet, we had to struggle I guess everyone who has had difficulty with getting pregnant before us and after us, feel the same way.
+We'd think about how all the reckless people in the world who can get pregnant, but yet, we had to struggle.
+I guess everyone who has had difficulty getting pregnant before and after us feels the same way.

 I had just gotten promoted right before I was to go on maternity leave for the birth of the twin girls.
 I was only in my new position for about six weeks when the tragedy occurred.

-The adiministraion placed a new officer with me to train.
-I didn’t mind at the time because nights can get lonely on patrol.
-At least I wouldn’t be alone with my thoughts.
+The administration placed a new officer with me to train.
+I didn't mind then because nights can get lonely on patrol.
+At least I wouldn't be alone with my thoughts.
 I could concentrate on teaching the new guy.

-One night while we were on patrol I noticed a car parked towards the rear of a closed business.
-It was about 3 AM and odd for any car to be in the parking lot of a closed business so late.
-Not only was it odd for the time, but the driver of the suspicious car parked in a place that was just begging for it to be checked out by the police.
+One night, while we were on patrol, I noticed a car parked towards the rear of a closed business.
+It was about 3 AM, and it was odd for any vehicle to be in the parking lot of a closed business so late.
+Not only was it strange for the time, but the driver of the suspicious car parked in a place that was just begging for it to be checked out by the police.

-The vehicle was in the rear of the building but not to inconspicuous because it could be seen from the main road way.
+The vehicle was parked in the rear of the building.
+Clearly, if there are any occupants, they are trying to hide out of view.
+Still, it could be more inconspicuous because it could be seen from the primary roadway.
 The small compact car was in the last parking space and partially in the dark.
-The glimmer of light from a parking lot lamp post was reflecting off the rear tail light.
-It is this reflection that caught my attention, but not the rookie officer’s attention.
+The glimmer of light from a parking lot lamp post reflected off the rear tail light.
+This reflection caught my attention, but not the rookie officer's attention.

 "Did you see that?"
 I asked my trainee.

-He was a short stocky man.
-Clean shaven, bald head.
-He was definitely strong and I wouldn’t want to mess with him if I had to confront him on the street if I were a bad guy.
+He was a short, stocky man.
+Clean-shaven, bald head.
+He was strong, and I wouldn't want to mess with him if I had to confront him on the street if I were a bad guy.

 "See what?"
 He asked.

-I make a quick u-turn in then police car and return to the plaza with the single car parked in it.
-Prior to tuning in from the main street I turn off the main car headlights.
-I utilize my police radio and notify them I would be out with a suspicious vehicle.
+I make a quick U-turn in the police car and return to the plaza with the single vehicle parked in it.
+Before tuning in from the main street, I turned off the main car headlights.
+I utilized my police radio and notified them I would be out with a suspicious vehicle.

 121 (My Radio ID) Palms West (dispatch)

-121: I’m going to be out with a 13V (suspicious car) 13P (suspicious person) to the rear of the Professional Plaza.
+121: I will be out with a 13V (suspicious car) and 13P (suspicious person) to the rear of the Professional Plaza.

 Palms West: 10-4, 121 (message acknowledged)